wiserweb/meteor-up-letsencrypt/README.md

 ### Troubleshooting

 #### Check Logs
-If you suddenly can't deploy your app anymore, first use the `mupx logs -f` command to check the logs for error messages.
+If you suddenly can't deploy your app anymore, first use the `mupx-letsencrypt logs -f` command to check the logs for error messages.

 One of the most common problems is your Node version getting out of date.
 In that case, see “Updating” section above.